CommanderLake/LMStud/README.md

 ## Motivation

 This project was born out of frustration with slow bloated embedded web-based GUIs that unnecessarily consume excessive resources.
-LM Stud offers a clean, efficient alternative, leveraging the power of native Windows Forms, a native DLL and llama.cpp to minimize memory usage and maximize performance.
+LM Stud offers a clean, efficient alternative, leveraging the power of Windows Forms in C# to minimize memory usage and maximize performance.

 ## Features